tldr-pages/tldr/pages/linux/pkginfo.md

 `pkginfo -l {{package-name}}`

-- list the owner(s) of a file matching a pattern
+- list the owner(s) of files matching a pattern

 `pkginfo -o {{pattern}}`